DCR disc hubs – from £135/pair, various models available in various colours and drillings:

 The King/Kong range is the standard range with standard flanges.
 However, to say standard sells them short really, they are forged and then machined to ensure perfect alignment of the molecules in the 7075 alloy.
 The bodies are made from a material unique to Tune, the full details of which I am not allowed to release.
 However it is tougher than 7075 making it better at resisting cassette bite and the whole setup is more durable.
 They also have a titanium drive system which uses two different types of titanium alloy to ensure longevity.

 Prince and Princess hubs have the more exotic flange style.
 They have machined down inside the flange walls after they are finished.
 They then overlay a strip of carbon fibre which increases the strength of the flanges and reduces weight at the same time.

 99g/front, 189g/rear – 288g/pair!!

 The White Industries range is really quite comprehensive with different freehub body options on some versions, different axle spacings, different options on colours, drillings, disc brake interfaces and different freehub body materials.
 They are all made in the USA, they all use sealed cartridge bearings.
 They all have cro-mo rear axles.
 None of them have alloy freehub bodies.
 They are all tough, competitively light, elegant and servicable.
-More info to follow shortly.
+Please contact us for more info.